nganlyle/wrangle_covid/LTChomes_analysis_ON/LTChomes_analysis_README.md

         1. Closed, 20
         2. Merged with another home, 1
         3. Missing all profile information, 2
-        4. No inspections since January 2018, 3
+        4. No inspections for for 2 years, 3

 **2. ODHF Data Preparation**